bashdot/bashdot/README.md

 # Summary

-**bashdot** is a minimalist dotfile management framework, supporting multiple profiles and templates, provided as a [single script](https://github.com/bashdot/bashdot/blob/master/bashdot), written **entirely in bash**, which requires **no dependencies**.
+**bashdot** is a minimalist dotfile management framework, supporting multiple profiles and templates.
+It is as a [single script](https://github.com/bashdot/bashdot/blob/master/bashdot), written **entirely in bash**, requiring**no dependencies**.

 It is designeed with simplicity, brevity, rich logging and comprehensive [test](https://circleci.com/gh/bashdot/bashdot/tree/master) coverage (via [bats](https://github.com/sstephenson/bats)).